The Guide

 Bangkok IB Schools: Fee Ranges (Entry to Exit)

-We could not find published IB Diploma results for eight of the 17 schools.
-That does not mean they don't exist - some may share data in prospectuses, parent briefings, or channels we did not access.
+Eight of the 17 schools do not publish IB Diploma results online.
+That does not mean they don't exist; some share data in prospectuses or parent briefings.
 Some have genuinely small or new programmes (D-PREP was only authorised in 2021).
-Others, like Wells and Pan-Asia, are well-established but do not appear to publicise their numbers online.
-Either way, it is a reasonable question to raise during a school visit.
+Others, like Wells and Pan-Asia, are well-established but do not publicise their numbers online.

 Full IB vs IB Diploma: does it matter?